dimfeld/website/notes/acid_database_semantics.md

 # Isolation

-Transactions work on snapshots and two transactions executing at the same time don't interfere with each other.
+Transactions work on snapshots and two transactions executing at the same time don't interfere with each other, except in well-defined ways.

-There are a few different levels of isolation which exhibit different interaction phenomena.
+There are a few different levels of isolation, which exhibit different interaction phenomena.

 ## Interactions